arnavm-codes/Basic-Temp-Conversion-Website/README.md

 # Basic-Temp-Conversion-Website

-## A very basic Temperature COnversion website made using HTML-CSS and JavaScript.
+## A very basic Temperature Conversion website made using HTML-CSS and JavaScript.